Novel Policy Seeking with Constrained Optimization: Conclusion

 \section{Conclusion}

 In this work, we rethink the novel policy seeking problem under the perspective of constrained optimization.
-We introduce a new metric to measure the distances between policies, and then we introduce the definition of policy novelty.
-We propose a new perspective by connecting the domain of constrained optimization to the domain of RL, and come up with two methods for seeking novel policies, namely the Constrained Task Novel Bisector (CTNB), and the Interior Policy Differentiation (IPD).
-Our experimental results demonstrate that the proposed method can effectively learn various well-behaved yet diverse policies, outperforming previous methods following the multi-objective formulation.
+We first introduce a new metric to measure the distances between policies, on top of which we define the novelty of a policy.
+Based on our formulation of constrained optimization, we provide practical algorithms for constrained novel policy learning, we evaluate several constrained policy optimization methods: namely the CPO, Constrained TNB, and the Interior Policy Differentiation (IPD) proposed in this work.
+Our experimental results demonstrate IPD, as a novelty (policy) gradient-free approach, can effectively learn various well-performing yet diverse policies, outperforming previous multi-objective methods, as well as constrained optimization baselines.